sholtomaud/phd/README.md

-# Data-driven Systems for Global Risk Governance of Unconventional Energy: Information System Requirements and Development with application to Groundwater Resources
+# Data-driven Systems for Global Risk Governance of Unconventional Energy

+### Generating Visualisation Information System Requirements and Development with application to Groundwater Resources

 #### Doctoral Candidate
 Mr Sholto Maud

-# INTRODUCTION AND CONTEXT
+## Introduction And Context
 There are many database models in the water industry, both vendor-based and in-house.
 These different models provide an integration challenge when aiming to provide higher level services such as risking services.
 A translation is needed to bring different models them together into one system which can enable a portfolio of effective risk governance services.

-# AIMS AND OBJECTIVES
+## Aims And Objectives
 The thesis is at the highest level an investigation into both system engineering and system design to accommodate the objective of integrating multiple data models for the purpose of risk governance in the unconventional energy industry.

 The aims within this objective is to enable web services for risk governance portfolio for stakeholders.
 The types of risk under interest are: cumulative, ecoservices, compliance, financial with the potential for expansion.
 Within the goals the aims are to generate: